 The SOWN Nursery information

-57 Paten Road The Gap (our shed is next to the Greening Australia Nursery).
+57 Paten Road The Gap (our shed is next to The Gap Native Nursery).

 The SOWN nursery is open to members only,

 Saturdays 9-11am (volunteers on roster) - for pick up / drop off of plants, tools and other equipment only.

 Wednesday 8.30am-12.30pm - as above, plus regular working sessions for propagation and maintenance of tube stock.
 New Wednesday volunteers very welcome.

 The SOWN Nursery is closed for approximately two weeks over the Christmas / New Year break and on public holidays.
 (Note: plant trays & empty tubes may be returned outside of Nursery opening hours - please leave them stacked neatly near the nursery entry gates which are just to the left of the SOWN shed.)

 Plants to SOWN members are free.
 If you are not a SOWN member you can buy native plants from the excellent Greening Australia nursery next door.

 The SOWN Nursery operates with assistance from the Brisbane City Council's Environmental Grants Program